LmaA-aD/AdKats/README.md

 All commands which might lead to actions against players are required to have a reason entered, and will cancel if no reason is given.
 Players (even the most atrocious in some cases) should know what they were acted on for.
 It's also a good way to hold admins accountable for their actions.
 The minimum number of characters for reasons is editable in plugin settings.
-The default value is 5 characters.
+The editable setting only applies to admin commands, and the default value is 5 characters.
+Reports and Admin calls are hardcoded to 1 character minimum reason lengths.
 </p>
 <h3>Performance</h3>
 <p>